nicklockwood/iVersion/README.txt

 NOTE: iVersion cannot tell if a given release is available to download, so make sure that you only update the remote versions file after apple has approved your app and it has appeared in the store.

-One way to do this automatically is to replace the remote versions file witha  web service that dynamically polls the iTunes app page for your app and scrapes the version number and release notes.
-A sample implementation of such a service (written in PHP) is included as an example.
+One way to do this automatically is to replace the remote versions file with a  web service that dynamically polls the iTunes app page for your app and scrapes the version number and release notes.
+A sample implementation of such a service (written in PHP) is included as an example, however it is not clear whether doing this is in compliance with Apple's guidelines.
+See the Web Service heading below for more information.

 Installation